rnpm/rnpm/README.md

 ## Rationale

 Why?
 Tooling is important.
 We all know this.
 One of the biggest advantages of native iOS development is XCode and its great tools.
-Unfortunately, the process of for example adding native dependencies to React Native projects is far from perfect and our aim is to make it fun again.
-If you have ever worked with `Cocoapods` - you will feel at home.
+Unfortunately, the process of adding native dependencies to React Native projects is far from perfect and our aim is to make it fun again.

-React Native Package Manager provides you with (soon) multiple features and actions to help you with daily development, including automatic app store releases, over-the-air integration with AppHub and react-native-playground shares.
+React Native Package Manager provides you with (soon) multiple actions to help you with daily development, including automatic app store releases, over-the-air integration with AppHub and react-native-playground shares.

 **But hey, we are tired of tools and 1239012 .rc files**

 So are we.
 That's why we have spent great amount of work on getting configuration done right.
-Our packager automatically scans your source directory and dependencies you are working with which allows it to link all the things without specifying any extra flags.
+Our packager automatically scans your source directory and dependencies you are working with.
+This approach allows it to link all the things without supplying any extra configuration.
 It detects Android package names, import paths, gradle location - and for iOS - it works with any code structure you have ever came up with.

 And don't worry - in case it fails, you can always add `rnpm` object to your `package.json` - our `npm` in a name is not a mistake!
 We embrance existing ecosystem and integrate with the present tooling for maxium developer experience.